Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

 The bounds obtained in Corollary~\ref{lem:diameter} and Proposition~\ref{prop:number-cells} are explicit and sharp in their dependency on~$\lambda$.
 Based on these properties, we now establish a theoretical upper bound on the risk of Mondrian Trees, which gives the optimal theoretical tuning of the lifetime parameter~$\lambda_n$.
-To pursue the analysis, we work under the following \begin{assumption} Assume that $(X, Y)$ satisfies Equation~\eqref{eq:signal_plus_noise} where $Y$ satisfies $\E(Y^2) < \infty$, where $\eps$ is a real-valued random variable such that $\E (\eps \cond X) = 0$ and $\Var (\eps \cond X) \leq \sigma^2 < \infty$ almost surely. \end{assumption}
+To pursue the analysis, we need the following assumption.